rome/playground/README.md

 # Playground

 A simple playground for Rome.
-Right now just to test the formatter, but we could use this as a potential dogfood for Rome
+Right now we use Vite, which is a tad ironic, but in the future we can use this as a dogfood for Rome.

 ## Installation